Winterize Your Gas Engine Welder/Generator

 Also recommended for storage or infrequent use would be to add a gas stabilizer designer for ethanol gas blends.
 Ethanol has a shorter shelf life than pure gasoline, which means that it will turn to varnish and gum up your carburetors and fuel lines in as few as 30 days (pure gasoline typically stays fresh for 90 days).

 Carburetor icing is another potential problem to be aware of as you prepare your equipment for the cold months ahead.
-This usually occurs while running your engine at idle or low loads for an extended time on high humidity days when the temperature is 30 - 38 degrees F. Some engine manufacturers offer anti-icing kits, which can be installed by an authorized service center - or you can do it yourself.
+This usually occurs while running your engine at idle or low loads for an extended time on high humidity days when the temperature is 30 to 38 degrees Fahrenheit.
+Some engine manufacturers offer anti-icing kits, which can be installed by an authorized service center.
 The best ways to prevent carburetor icing are to add isopropyl alcohol to your fuel supply and to avoid extended periods of no-load idling.